Manuel Noriega: Relationship with the U.S.

 There are varying reports about how much Noriega was paid by United States sources.
 In early 1990, Noriega biographer Frederick Kempe reported that the United States gave Noriega or his intelligence services annual payments in the range of $110,000 in 1976 increasing to $185,000 to $200,000 when he came to power during the Reagan administration.
 Dinges said that he could find no one willing to confirm persistent reports that he received a $200,000 per year stipend from the CIA.

 Prior to and during Noriega's trial, Noriega's lead attorney Frank A. Rubino claimed that Noriega had received $11 million in payments from the CIA.
 In January 1991, federal prosecutors filed a financial report indicating that Noriega had received a total of $322,000 from the United States Army and the CIA over a 31-year period from 1955 to 1986.
 They stated that the release of information was to rebut allegations from defense attorneys that Noriega had been paid "millions of dollars" from the CIA.
 These payments included a total of $76,039 as "gifts and incentives" from the CIA.

 Despite Noriega's alliance with the U.S., he also maintained close relationships with bitter enemies of the U.S., including Cuba, Libya, and Nicaragua.
 A 1990 book discussing Noriega's administration stated that he had sold thousands of Panamanian passports to the Cuban government for use by its intelligence services.
 Cuba also obtained hardware imports from Panama that were restricted by the U.S. embargo, while it provided Panama with weapons and military advisers.
 Libya, as well as some U.S. allies, provided Noriega with funds when the U.S. was seeking to remove him from power.

 Relationship with Japan

 Japan was one of the few regimes to support Noriega at a time when he was under intense pressure from Reagan and found himself isolated.
 Japan was then Panama's second largest trading partner and had invested $8.8 billion in its economy.
 Japan had established Panama as the center of its expansion in Latin America.
-"There was a peak of relations with Japan in which they saw the importance of the Pacific in relation to the Atlantic and the need to expand the Canal", Noriega says in a 2017 interview.
+"There was a peak of relations with Japan in which they saw the importance of the Pacific in relation to the Atlantic and the need to expand the Canal," Noriega said in a 2017 interview.
 In June 1988, Tokyo gave its official backing to the Panamanian military government.